 In recent years, New Jersey family law courts have been faced with an increasing number of custody cases where some form of parental alienation is an issue.

-The most common effects of these types of actions are that children may refuse to spend time with one parent while mimicking the adult language of the alienating parent.
-Often the child may feel, consciously or unconsciously, that they will anger or lose the affection of the parent that is engaging in the alienating behavior.
-This conflict is often the cause of intense suffering in the child as they feel they must sacrifice the love of a parent or extended close family in order to maintain the affection of the alienating parent.
+The most common effects of these types of actions are that children may refuse to spend time with one parent while mimicking the alienating parent’s adult language.
+Often the child may feel, consciously or unconsciously, that they will anger or lose the parent’s affection that is engaging in the alienating behavior.
+This conflict is often the cause of intense suffering in the child as they feel they must sacrifice the love of a parent or extended close family to maintain the alienating parent’s affection.

 Recognizing the Signs of Parental Alienation

-A study by (Baker & Darnall, 2007), found that targeted parents rated their children as experiencing several notable behavioral manifestations as a result of being alienated from a parent by a divorcing spouse.
+A study by (Baker & Darnall, 2007) found that targeted parents rated their children as experiencing several notable behavioral manifestations due to being alienated from a parent by a divorcing spouse.
 Parents reported that their children exhibited one or more of the following behaviors with a high degree of frequency.